top of page

 Trail Daily Times, July 19, 1975

-The three-storey, ivy-covered brick building was vacated in 2000.
-I took the photos below that October.
-It was hard to capture the whole building due to trees immediately in front of it and around it.
+The building did linger for a little while longer.
+By October 2000, when I took these photos, it was vacant.
+It was hard to capture the whole building due to trees immediately in front and around it.

 “Its location, remote from the main operations and extensive need for repairs made it no longer practical,” the Trail Times quoted a company spokeswoman at the time.
 The newspaper added: “Among its problems were asbestos insulation, the need for sprinklers, and sagging walls … No attempt was made to sell the building.”